Jacks3262/repo_HACKATHON_2024/README.md

 ## Demonstrations

+## flask-react
+There was an attempt to create a backend api in Flask and connect it directly with a frontend developed in React, with the purpose of showing the most relevant information we gathered in our analysis.

 Contains the demo video of some tests of the fraudulent transaction prediction model, as well as the presentation used for the Capital One presentation.
 * **Final presentation.pdf**
 * **Video_Hackathon_2.mp4**